 The American Birding Association has six awards to recognize the many kinds of contributions dedicated individuals can make to the cause of birds, birders and birding.
 The awards and the categories of achievement they recognize are as follows:

-The ABA Chandler Robbins Award Education/Conservation
+The ABA Award for Education/Conservation

-The ABA Claudia Wilds Award Distinguished Service
+The ABA Award for Distinguished Service

-The ABA Betty Petersen Award for Conservation and Community
+The ABA Award for Conservation and Community

-This newest ABA Award was established by the ABA Board in 2013.
-It honors those who, like the late Betty Petersen, have made great strides in expanding diversifying and strengthening the birding community and those who have worked to build a support network for conservation.
+Since 2013, this award has honored those who, like the late Betty Petersen, have made great strides in expanding diversifying and strengthening the birding community and those who have worked to build a support network for conservation.
 It recognizes that major contributions are often made by those who work behind the scenes, organizing and facilitating progress.
 While conservation is a key element, the focus here is less on ornithology and more on the skill of supporting and connecting people, reinforcing the fabric of our bird conservation community.

 Procedures for Nominations